Perfume: The Story of a Murderer (film): Music

-As with all of Tykwer's films since 1997's Winter Sleepers, the musical score for Perfume was composed by Tykwer and two of his friends Johnny Klimek and Reinhold Heil.
-The score was performed by the Berlin Philharmonic and State choir Latvija under the direction of conductor Simon Rattle.
-Tykwer began composing the score with Klimek and Heil the very day he started working on the screenplay.
-Tykwer said, "I feel like I understand very much about the structure and the motivations of the characters when I'm writing the script, but I really do understand the atmosphere and the emotional and the more abstract part of the film when I'm investigating the music, and when I'm planning the music for it. ...
-When I then come to the shooting, having worked for three years on the music and three years on the script, I really feel like I know exactly the two worlds and how to combine them."
-By the time it came to shooting the film, a substantial portion of music had been composed.
-Tykwer hired a small orchestra and recorded them performing the score.
-Tykwer played the recorded music on set so people could explore the atmosphere and the acoustic world of the film while they were acting in it.
-The music was also used instead of temp music during editing.
+Besides directing the film, Tykwer also composed the score with friends Johnny Klimek and Reinhold Heil, in their fourth consecutive collaboration since Winter Sleepers (1997).
+The score was performed by the Berlin Philharmonic and State choir Latvija, conducted by Simon Rattle.
+EMI Classics and Angel Records released the soundtrack on December 5, 2006.

 Release

 Marketing

 To coincide with the film's release, clothing and fragrance company Thierry Mugler released a fifteen-piece perfume coffret.
-The perfumes were a collaboration between Thierry Mugler's Vera Struebi and Pierre Aulas and International Flavors & Fragrances' Christophe Laudamiel and Christoph Hornetz.
-Laudamiel read the novel in 1994 and began recreating odors from it in 2000; Hornetz joined the project in 2002.
-14 of the fragrances were inspired by the novel and film, the 15th works as a fragrance enhancer but can also be worn on its own.
+The perfumes were a collaboration between Thierry Mugler's Vera Struebi and Pierre Aulas and International Flavors & Fragrances's Christophe Laudamiel and Christoph Hornetz.
+Laudamiel read the novel in 1994, and began recreating odors from it in 2000; Hornetz joined the project in 2002.
+Fourteen of the fragrances were inspired by the novel and film, while the fifteenth works as a fragrance enhancer but can also be worn on its own.
 Smells represented by the perfumes include Paris in 1738, a virgin's navel, a clean baby and leather.
-The coffret was released as a limited edition of 1,300 sets which sold for US$700 each; all 1,300 sets were sold.
+The coffret was released as a limited edition of 1,300 sets that sold for US$700 each; all 1,300 sets were sold.